trixelbit/Bible/Ezekiel.md

 Jesus called for the world to be born again.

 ## More Context after more reading.

+I completely neglected the start of the Chapter which add important framing for this.

 This Chapter begins with God telling the people of Israel to stopping saying specific proverb.